scalessio/CrowdSpectrumizer/README.md

 technology used by the transmitter, using transmission features in a compressed space extracted from single PSD measurements over at most 2 MHz band for inference.

-We release the containerized version of the framework running as lightweight Docker container.
+We release the lightweight version of the framework as Docker container.

 ## Dataset

 We release the compressed version of the dataset that contains the measurements of real-world data collected from 47 different sensors deployed across Europe.

-To access the dataset: ** Dataset link will be released soon **
+To access to the dataset: https://zenodo.org/record/7521246

+If you encounter any issue with Zenodo please write an email to: alessio.scalingi@imdea.org with subject "Access PSD Dataset - [Your Name]"

+DOI: 10.5281/zenodo.7521246.

 ## Requirements
 In order to run the repository you need the following software: